 In Denmark, the legislation for multicopters has been tackled differently than most other countries.
 In Denmark, the regulations are subdivided into built-up and undeveloped areas according to the area of application.

 Drone flights in built-up areas are only permitted with a drone license for a commercial purpose.
-Thus, such maneuvers can only be carried out after a training in Denmark.
-Thus, hobby pilots may allow their drone to rise only in undeveloped regions.
+Thus, such maneuvers can only be carried out after training in Denmark.
+Hobby pilots may allow their drone to rise only in undeveloped regions.

 The applying rules for drone flights are depending on the weight of the aircraft.
 Currently, a distinction is made in two weight classes:

 - Micro-drones: drones weighing up to 250 grams and a maximum airspeed of 50 km / h.